CapricanDRJ/HadesStarCommunityData/docs/corp/4c85f200f6cb4312f3ebb3155927e6918a57537d40f6898c57625af435a7641d/index.md

 ```
- <size=73><color=green>LOST PIRATES BREAKS UP</color></size>       Dark Nebula does not reflect what Hades Star was.
-In contrast to the new game policy we have decided to abandon the game.
-12/20/2023
+<size=73><color=green>LOST PIRATES BREAKS UP</color></size>       Dar
+k Nebula does not reflect what Hades Star was.
+In contrast to the ne
+w game policy we have decided to abandon the game.
+12/20/2023}
 ```
 ### Whitestar Bonus ❌